Dutch Oven Chicken

-2. An entire meal is made in one pot, so clean up is a snap!
+2. It’s a one-pot wonder!
+Your entire meal is made in one pot, so clean up is a snap!

 And this simple Dutch Oven Roasted Chicken is absolutely wonderful.
 It’s a complete Whole30 and Paleo meal, bursting with savory flavor that’s super comforting and cozy.
 Sold yet?
 Good.

-More Dutch Oven Recipes: German Pork & Sauerkraut, Maple Mustard Pork Loin, or Easy Beef Stew.
+Other Favorite Dutch Oven Recipes: German Pork & Sauerkraut, Dutch Oven Pork Loin, and Easy Beef Stew.

-• Whole Chicken.
-I got this pastured, hormone free, humanely raised chicken from Porter Road.
+• bone-in roasting chicken.
+I use pastured, hormone-free, humanely raised chicken from Porter Road.

-• Lemon.
-Don’t skip the lemon!
-It brightens and livens up the recipe.
+• lemon.
+Please use fresh lemon and not just concentrated juice!
+It brightens and livens up the dish so much.
 It’s absolutely wonderful!

-• Ghee.
-Ghee is Whole30 and Paleo compliant, giving this dish so much lovely buttery richness.
-It’s also the secret to extra crispy chicken skin.
-You can substitute butter if that suits you better, however that won’t be Whole30 or Paleo compliant.
+• ghee.
+Ghee is a Whole30 and Paleo compliant butter substitute, and it gives the dish so much lovely richness.
+It’s also my secret to extra crispy chicken skin.
+You can use unsalted butter or even plant-based (dairy free butter) if that suits you better.

-• Poultry Seasoning: This poultry seasoning blend is made with onion powder, garlic powder, ground coriander, dried rosemary, paprika, dried mustard, salt, cayenne pepper (optional), and black pepper.
-Aldi makes a great compliant poultry seasoning, if it works better to buy a store-bought blend!
+• poultry seasoning: I use a blend of onion powder, garlic powder, ground coriander, dried rosemary, paprika, dried mustard, salt, and black pepper.
+I also add a tiny pinch of cayenne for a bit of heat.
+Aldi sells a sugar-free poultry seasoning, if buying a store-bought blend works best for you.

-Close up of the chicken seasoning in a small glass dish.
+Overhead of poultry seasoning in a small glass prep bowl.

 While your oven is preheating, quarter the potatoes and onions, and cut the carrots into 2-3 inch pieces.
 Slice the lemon.
 Take half of the onions, garlic, and lemon, and put those inside the cavity of the chicken.

-Personally, I like to truss the chicken, but it’s an optional step.
-One of the benefits of using a dutch oven is that it cooks the contents evenly, so don’t worry one bit if you’d rather skip this step.
+I prefer to truss chicken to hold the ingredients in the cavity, but it’s an optional step.
+One of the benefits of a Dutch oven is that it cooks the contents evenly.
+So, don’t worry one bit if you’d rather skip this step.

-Before you add the vegetables to your dutch oven, spray or rub a bit of oil along the bottom and sides.
-You don’t need much, just enough to make sure the roasted veggies don’t stick.
+Before you add any food to the Dutch oven, spray or rub a bit of ghee or olive oil along the bottom and sides.
+You don't need much, just enough to make sure the roasted veggies don't stick.

-Add the potatoes, carrots, onions, and lemon to dutch oven, then place the chicken on top.
-No liquid is needed in the dutch oven, unless you happen to want to add it.
+Arrange the veggies first, then place the seasoned chicken on top.
+No liquid is needed.
 The chicken will produce enough liquid as it cooks to ensure a wonderful broth for the veggies to simmer in.

-Close up of the meat thermometer inserted into the chicken thigh with the temperature 165.2.
+Close up of a meat thermometer inserted into a bone-in chicken thigh, with a temperature of 165.2.

-• Use a meat thermometer to check the temperature of the roasted chicken has reached 165 F by inserting it into the thigh, without touching the thermometer to the bone.
+Use a meat thermometer to check the temperature of the Dutch oven roast chicken.
+Do this by inserting the probe into the thickest part of the thigh, without letting it touch the bone.

-If you don’t have a meat thermometer, you can check the chicken for doneness by making a slice along the leg and checking to see if the juice runs clear.
+If you don't have a meat thermometer, you can check the chicken for doneness by making a slice along the leg.
+If the juice runs clear, it is most likely cooked through.

-Once it’s cooked thoroughly, allow the chicken to rest for about 10-15 minutes before slicing.
+After removing it from the oven, allow the meat to rest for about 10-15 minutes before slicing.

 Two slices of cooked chicken breast on a small gray plate with roasted vegetables.